-- Transfers of 5.5% of the gross terminal revenue from five casinos and 3.75% of the gross terminal revenue from one casino are made to the State's Racing Commission into an account for Local Impact Grants. - Transfers of 6.0% of the gross terminal revenue from five casinos and 2.5% of the gross terminal revenue from one casino, not to exceed a total of \$100 million annually, are made to the State's Racing Commission into the Purse Dedication Account. - Transfers of 1.0% of the gross terminal revenue from five casinos, not to exceed a total of \$20 million annually, are made to the State's Racing Commission into the Racetracks Facility Renewal Accounts. - Beginning July 1, 2020, transfers of 1.5% of the gross terminal revenue from five casinos and 0.75% of the gross terminal revenue from one casino are made to the Small, Minority, Women-Owned Business account.
-There were no transfers made to the Small, Minority, Women-Owned Business account during the year ended June 30, 2020.
+- Transfers of 5.5% of the gross terminal revenue from five casinos and 3.75% of the gross terminal revenue from one casino are made to the State's Racing Commission into an account for Local Impact Grants. - Transfers of 6.0% of the gross terminal revenue from five casinos and 2.5% of the gross terminal revenue from one casino, not to exceed a total of \$100 million annually, are made to the State's Racing Commission into the Purse Dedication Account. - Transfers of 1.0% of the gross terminal revenue from five casinos, not to exceed a total of \$20 million annually, are made to the State's Racing Commission into the Racetracks Facility Renewal Accounts. - Beginning July 1, 2020 transfers of 1.5% of the gross terminal revenue from five casinos and 0.75% of the gross terminal revenue from one casino are made to the Small, Minority, Women-Owned Business account.